Turn Inbound Email Into Structured Data

 Can I route different senders or subjects to different extraction pipelines?

 Yes.
 Create separate mailboxes for different workflows—orders@, invoices@, support@—and configure per-mailbox webhooks pointing to different handlers.
-Alternatively, use a single inbox and classify by sender or subject before routing. tag_email makes it easy to label messages for downstream filtering.
+Alternatively, use a single inbox and classify by sender or subject before routing. set_tags makes it easy to label messages for downstream filtering.

 How do I handle emails that arrive before my webhook is ready?